MICLab-Unicamp/medseg/README.md

+# IMPORTANT NOTICE: We are developing a new updated version, soon to be available after publication.
+This repository is an old version referring to the papers listed below.

 # Modified EfficientDet Segmentation (MEDSeg)
 Official repository for reproducing lung, COVID-19, airway and pulmonary artery automated segmentation using our MEDSeg model.